shiau1001/Timer/README.md

 # Timer
-A simple timer written in Python, just execute and you can play.
+A simple timer written in Python, just execute and you can use it for timing.

 ## Enviroment
 ### Python:
 * Python 3.10
+* tkinter
-* pygame
+* time

 ## Upload Date